h3xcalibur/ProcmonAnalyser/README.md

 This is only the beginning.
 Questions, requests, comments, and everything else will be happily recived

 - [X] Upload basic working script
-- [ ] Provide more interesting filters
+- [ ] MORE interesting filters
-- [ ] Create an Elasticsearch dashboard from the filters
+- [ ] Elasticsearch dashboard from the filters